hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/4-four-new-kids-on-the-block.md

 ---

-## Four new(er) kids on the block
+## Three new(er) kids on the block

+* Plastic (2006)
 * Fossil (2006)
-* Plastic (2006)
-* Veracity (2011)
 * Pijul (2015)

 note:
-These four Version Control Systems have been published after the large Distributed Version Control wave in March/April 2005.
+These three Version Control Systems have been published after the large Distributed Version Control wave in March/April 2005.
 I knowingly didn't choose to investigate products that were published *before* Git.
 Because let's face it: these products have already been beaten by a newer product - being Git.
 So I can't imagine any product older than Git to still beat it in the future.